On logarithmic double phase problems: Musielak-Orlicz spaces and preliminaries

 Now we see how a Musielak-Orlicz space is defined, alongside with which properties it has based on the properties of its associated $\Phi$-function.
-For this result check Lemma 3.1.3, Lemma 3.2.2, Theorem 3.3.7, Theorem 3.5.2 and Theorem 3.6.6 in the book by Harjulehto-H\"ast\"o \cite{Harjulehto-Hasto-2019}.
+For this result check Lemma 3.1.3, Lemma 3.2.2, Theorem 3.3.7, Theorem 3.5.2 and Theorem 3.6.6 in the book by Harjulehto--H\"ast\"o \cite{Harjulehto-Hasto-2019}.

 \begin{proposition} Let $\ph \colon A \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function and let its associated modular be

 Then, the set

 equipped with the associated Luxemburg quasi-norm